When you ask people the difference between Democrats and Republicans, one answer you may get is that a Republican is not happy

 protect it, preserve it, choose it.
 We must stand together to choose what we want America to be."

-I really like the preamble used by my former state of Wisconsin.
+I like the preamble used by my former state of Wisconsin.
 It began:

 "The Democratic Party strives to build an open, just, and strong society where all people